neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 ```

 :::{tip} Exercise for the reader
-It’s a good exercise to work out why this gives the same result.
+It's a good exercise to work out why this gives the same result.
 Try checking what happens for a single pair of spikes first, say a pre-synaptic spike at time 0 and a post-synaptic spike at time $\Delta t > 0$.
 Draw a plot of what happens to both $a_\pre$ and $a_\post$ and at each spike time, what happens to $w$.
 Now do the same when the post-synaptic spike happens first.
 This gives you the single pair weight change equation at the top, and if you use the fact that all equations are linear to sum over all spike pairs, you get the all pairs weight change rule.
 :::

-Computationally, we now only have to do $O(N^2 R)$ operations, and they’re all arithmetic instead of exponential.
+Computationally, we now only have to do $O(N^2 R)$ operations, and they're all arithmetic instead of exponential.
 This is essentially free because we had to this many operations anyway.
-For each spike at a pre-synaptic neuron, we have to add a value to each post-synaptic neuron it’s connected to.
-There are $N$ neurons affected by each spike, and there are $NR$ pre-synaptic neurons, so that’s $N^2 R$ operations we would have had to do anyway.
+For each spike at a pre-synaptic neuron, we have to add a value to each post-synaptic neuron it's connected to.
+There are $N$ neurons affected by each spike, and there are $NR$ pre-synaptic neurons, so that's $N^2 R$ operations we would have had to do anyway.

-One thing that’s worth pointing out is that the models slightly differ from the experimental data here.
+One thing that's worth pointing out is that the models slightly differ from the experimental data here.
 In the experimental data, it takes around an hour before you see the weight change, with it slowly increasing over time.
-With the first implementation, we could run the weight change rule an hour after the spikes we want to learn, but even that doesn’t match the slow change you see in experiments.
-With the second implementation, it’s automatically updated immediately after each spike.
+With the first implementation, we could run the weight change rule an hour after the spikes we want to learn, but even that doesn't match the slow change you see in experiments.
+With the second implementation, it's automatically updated immediately after each spike.

-It’s also worth noting that there are some subtleties with delays here.
+It's also worth noting that there are some subtleties with delays here.
 You should do a slightly different thing depending on whether the delays are dendritic, axonal, or some combination of the two.
-In any case, the experimental data is less clear about delays, so it’s not even obvious that there is a right thing to do here.
+In any case, the experimental data is less clear about delays, so it's not even obvious that there is a right thing to do here.

 ## Latency reduction

-Now that we know how to model STDP, let’s start taking a look at the things it can learn.
+Now that we know how to model STDP, let's start taking a look at the things it can learn.
 Let's start with a result from {cite:t}`https://doi.org/10.1038/78829`.

 We set up a model with a layer of input neurons connected to a single output neuron, with STDP on the synaptic weights.
 Now, we make those input neurons all fire a burst of spikes for 20 ms but with a random latency, and look at what the network learns.